-The tightness of the seat clamp is important for safety concern.
+The tightness of the seat clamp is important for your safety.

-- Too loose will cause the seatpost to move and slide downwards
+- Too loose and it will cause the seatpost to move and slide downwards.

-- Too tight will cause the seatpost clamp area on the frame to crack
+- Too tight and it will cause the seatpost clamp area on the frame to crack.

-Things to take note to ensure the proper usage of seat clamp:
+Important things to take note to ensure the proper usage of seat clamp

 A quick release seat clamp is particularly useful if you share your bicycle with family members of different height or for children as they are grow up fast.